BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 **Designer's Notes:** *This Scenario represents the entire Battle of Pelennor Fields and so will take a long time and a lot of models.
 We suggest gathering a number of players for this Scenario; six is ideal as then a different player can take control of each force.
 As this Scenario essentially combines several of the other narrative Scenarios listed previously, it is not considered part of the campaign listed on pages 68-73.*

-**PARTICIPANTS**

-- **Gondor:** Prince Imrahil of Dol Amroth with lance and armoured horse; Forlong the Fat; Duinhir; Húrin the Tall, Warden of the Keys on horse; Ingold, Warden of the Rammas Echor; 12 Knights of Dol Amroth on armoured horse with lance; 12 Axemen of Lossarnach; Blackroot Vale Archers; 24 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow.

-- **Rohan:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; Éomer, Marshal of the Riddermark, with throwing spears, shield and armoured horse; Dernhelm; Gamling, Captain of Rohan, with Royal Standard of Rohan and horse; Déorwine, Chief of the King's Knights, on horse; Elfhelm, Captain of Rohan, on horse; 36 Riders of Rohan.

-- **Grey Company:** Aragorn - Strider with Andúril, Flame of the West; Legolas Greenleaf with armour; Gimli, son of Glóin; Elladan & Elrohir with heavy armour; Halbarad with the banner of Arwen Evenstar; 12 Rangers of the North; Angbor the Fearless; The King of the Dead; 2 Heralds of the Dead with Pennant of the Dead; 12 Clansmen of Lamedon; 20 Warriors of the Dead.

-- **Mordor:** The Witch-king of Angmar with full Might, Will and Fate, Crown of Morgul, Flail and Fell Beast; Gothmog, Lieutenant of Sauron, with Warg; Gothmog's Enforcer; Goroth, Captain of the Morannon; Guritz, Master of the Reserves; 48 Morannon Orcs: 12 with shield, 12 with spear, 12 with spear & shield, 12 with no additional wargear; 2 Mordor Trolls.

-- **Harad:** Suladân the Serpent Lord on horse; The Mûmak War Leader, with 12 Haradrim Warriors in the Howdah (this is an exception to the normal rules for what may be included in the Mûmak War Leader's Howdah); 2 War Mûmaks of Harad each with 12 Haradrim Warriors in the Howdah; The Golden King of Abrakhân; Râza, Fang of the Serpent; 12 Serpent Riders; 12 Haradrim Raiders; 12 Abrakhân Guard; 12 Mahûd Raiders.

-- **Easterlings & Khand:** Amdûr, Lord of Blades, on armoured horse; 2 Easterling Captains with shield; Khandish King on Chariot; Khandish Chieftain; 12 Easterling Kataphrakts; 20 Easterling Warriors: 8 with shield, 8 with bow, 4 with pike & shield; 9 Khandish Warriors: 6 with two-handed axe, 3 with bow; 6 Khandish Horsemen; 2 Khandish Charioteers.

 ![](../media/scenarios/gondor_at_war/the_battle_of_pelennor_fields.jpg)

 ---

 ## THE BLACK GATE

+**PARTICIPANTS**

+**Good:** Aragorn - Elessar; Legolas Greenleaf with armour; Gimli, son of Glóin; Gandalf the White; Éomer, Marshal of the Riddermark; Meriadoc, Knight of the Mark; Peregrin, Guard of the Citadel; 24 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear & shield, 8 with bow.

+**Evil:** Mordor Troll Chieftain; The Mouth of Sauron on armoured horse; 3 Morannon Orc Captains with shield; 48 Morannon Orcs: 12 with shield, 12 with spear, 12 with shield and spear, 12 with no additional wargear.

 **LAYOUT**